PROJECT: Designing a franchise model for conversion from diesel to renewable energy in rural India

 3. CO2 emission reductions as the DG operators use consume 18 litres of diesel a day (average) and emit 47.3 kg of CO2.

-The objective of this project is to remove energy poverty and use access to reliable and affordable clean electricity as a means to bring about economic development and environmental benefits in poverty ridden, rural areas of India.
-The outputs of this project would include:
+The objective of this project was to remove energy poverty and use access to reliable and affordable clean electricity as a means to bring about economic development and environmental benefits in poverty ridden, rural areas of India.
+The outputs of this project include:

-Setting up pilot project: 5 DRE mini-grid based power plants will be established in a cluster of villages in an electricity deficient rural area with engagement of local DG player(s).
+Setting up pilot project: 5 DRE mini-grid based power plants have been established in a cluster of villages in an electricity deficient rural area with engagement of local DG player(s).

 Development of a Franchising package including: Business processes and systems, value added technology systems and standard operations management package

-Innovative financial structuring and interventions: Interventions and financing structures, which will help increase capital flow and help achieve financial closure of projects, will be tested.
+Innovative financial structuring and interventions: Interventions and financing structures, which will help increase capital flow and help achieve financial closure of projects, have been tested.

 Engagement model for DG set operators including: Business case for DG operators, framework for identifying DG operators, and process and mode of engagement with DG operators